James-Nu/Agronorth/content/pages/components.md

       cost-effective sustainable farming and services, providing value to the Company and our farmers.
     title: "Innovation "
-  - description: e provide exceptional customer services through flexible, quality farm inputs, efficient services, and innovative solutions resulting in value to the customer and company.
+  - description: We provide exceptional customer services through flexible, quality farm inputs, efficient services, and innovative solutions resulting in value to the customer and company.
     title: Customer Care